-A fitness tracker is a great gift for anyone on your Christmas list.
+Fitness trackers are a great gift for yourself, or for someone you love.
 They’re an ideal gift for athletes who are trying to train harder and push themselves further.
 They’re also a thoughtful gift idea for anyone who needs a helping hand losing weight, particularly those recovering from a health scare, or for women who have expressed a desire for some help losing weight after pregnancy.
 Giving someone a fitness tracker shows that you care about them, and want them to be a part of your life for years to come.
 But with dozens of different fitness trackers on the market, finding the perfect fitness wristband to give as a gift is a tall order.
 That’s why we’ve put together a list of fitness trackers, with recommendations to help you match your lucky giftee with the best possible tracker for their needs.
-Whether you’re shopping for a marathon runner, a new mom, your parents, your partner, or even a grandparent, there’s something on our list that will help them train harder and train smarter.
-You can browse top-rated fitness trackers on sale here, or read on to see our carefully curated list of the best fitness trackers to give as gifts this Christmas.
+Whether you’re shopping for yourself, a marathon runner, a new mom, your parents, your partner, or even a grandparent, there’s something on our list that will help people train harder and train smarter.
+You can browse top-rated fitness trackers on sale here, or read on to see our carefully curated list of the best fitness trackers for your unique needs.

 1. Best Fitbit Fitness Tracker: Fitbit Alta